Fully quantum fluctuation theorems

-One should note that although (\ref{diagonalCrooksRel}) is very similar to Proposition \ref{PropdiagonalCrooks}, the relation (\ref{diagonalCrooksRel}) should be interpreted with care since there is no decoupling between the different diagonal modes of coherence.
-Hence, the probability $\langle m|\tilde{\mathcal{F}}_{\pm}(\sigma)|m\rangle$ to detect a specific final energy eigenstate $m$ not only depends on the diagonal elements $\langle n|\sigma|n\rangle$ of the input state, but also on the off-diagonal elements.
-We can thus no longer claim that an initial energy measurement would not perturb a final energy measurement.
+We can view (\ref{diagonalCrooksReltilde}) and (\ref{offdiagonalCrooksReltilde}) as the conditional counterparts to (\ref{diagonalCrooksRel}) and (\ref{grkgsslkjg}).
+However, while (\ref{diagonalCrooksRel}) and (\ref{grkgsslkjg}) describe the dynamics within the decoupled diagonals, we cannot interpret (\ref{diagonalCrooksReltilde}) and (\ref{offdiagonalCrooksReltilde}) in the same manner, due to the lack of decoupling.
+More generally, the objects $\tilde{p}_{\pm}(m|n)$ and $\tilde{q}_{+}^{\delta}(m|n)$ must be interpreted with more caution than their counterparts $p_{\pm}(m|n)$ and $q_{+}^{\delta}(m|n)$.
+For example, the $\tilde{p}_{\pm}(m|n)$ is the probability to detect the energy reservoir in eigenstate $m$, given that the reservoir was prepared in state $|n\rangle\langle n|$, and that the control measurement is successful.
+We can interpret $p_{\pm}(m|n)$ in a similar manner (without the control measurement).
+However, due to the decoupling we can also interpret $p_{\pm}(m|n)$ as describing the evolution of the diagonal elements of the density matrix, \emph{irrespective} of the initial state.
+More precisely, we know that the probability $\langle m|\mathcal{F}_{\pm}(\sigma)|m\rangle$ to detect a specific final energy eigenstate $m$ only depends on the diagonal elements $\langle n|\sigma|n\rangle$.
+However, $\langle m|\tilde{\mathcal{F}}_{\pm}(\sigma)|m\rangle$ not only depends on the diagonal elements of the input, but on the entire state $\sigma$.
+In other words, we can no longer claim that an initial energy measurement would not perturb a final energy measurement.